Simulation-Based Inference Benchmark for Weak Lensing Cosmology: Implicit inference

-This loss is almost the same as \autoref{eq:smloss} except that instead of using a NF to approximate $\nabla_{\theta} \log p(x | \theta)$ and then take its gradients, we train a neural network to approximate the gradients values given $\theta$ and $x$.
-This loss is minimized by $g_\varphi(x,\theta) = \nabla_{\theta} \log p(x | \theta)$ (as explained in \autoref{sec:grad_nle}) allowing us to learn the intractable marginal gradients from simulations.
+This loss is almost the same as Eq. \ref{eq:smloss}, except that instead of using an NF to approximate $\nabla_{\theta} \log p(x | \theta)$ and then take its gradients, we trained a neural network to approximate the gradient values given $\theta$ and $x$.
+This loss is minimized by $g_\varphi(x,\theta) = \nabla_{\theta} \log p(x | \theta)$ (as explained in Sect. \ref{sec:grad_nle}), allowing us to learn the intractable marginal gradients from simulations.

-We then use these marginal gradients in the $\partial$NLE method (blue curve) and show that those gradients help to reduce the number of simulations.

-What we have demonstrated here is that the stochasticity of our LSST Y10-like simulator dominates the gradient information and thus $\partial$NLE method does not help to perform inference with fewer simulations.
+We then used these marginal gradients in the $\partial$NLE method (blue curve) and show that those gradients help reduce the number of simulations.
+What we demonstrate here is that the stochasticity of our LSST Y10-like simulator dominates the gradient information, and thus the $\partial$NLE method does not help perform inference with fewer simulations.

 We could have used a method to denoise the gradients.
-Specifically, \citet{Millea_2022} introduced Marginal Unbiased Score Expansion (MUSE), a way of computing marginal gradients from simulations, and proposed a frequentist and Bayesian approach for parameter inference that leverages this quantity.
-In our case, the $\partial$NLE with marginal gradients converges with $\sim 400$ simulations while $\partial$NLE with gradients from the simulator converges with $2$ times more simulations.
-Hence, to be beneficial, computing marginal gradient should take less than $2$ simulations which is not feasible with MUSE as it requires at least $10$ simulations to have an "acceptable" estimation of the marginal gradient \citep{Millea_2022}.
+Specifically, \citet{Millea_2022} introduced marginal unbiased score expansion (MUSE), a way of computing marginal gradients from simulations, and proposed a frequentist and Bayesian approach for parameter inference that leverages this quantity.
+In our case, the $\partial$NLE with marginal gradients converges with $\sim 400$ simulations, while $\partial$NLE with gradients from the simulator converges with twice as many simulations.
+Hence, to be beneficial, computing the marginal gradient should take fewer than two simulations, which is not feasible with MUSE as it requires at least ten simulations to have an "acceptable" estimation of the marginal gradient \citep{Millea_2022}.

-\section{Conclusion and Discussion}
+\section{Conclusion and discussion}